6238

 A Growing Dungan Family

-Sabyrovna recalls that more Dungans have come to Central Asia since the border between China and Kyrgyzstan opened in 1998.
-Also, many Chinese students have come and opened restaurants.
+Balakhisheva recalls that more Dungans have come to Central Asia since the border between China and Kyrgyzstan opened in 1998.
+Many Chinese students have also come to open restaurants.

 Also since the border reopened, Chinese shops and markets have begun sprouting up again in Karakol, selling key ingredients that would be otherwise hard to find.

 Chinese stores also sell ground red pepper.
-But Sabyrovna always prefers to buy it from Dungan producers in Tokmok, because, as she explained, pepper grows better in hot weather.
+But Balakhisheva always prefers to buy it from Dungan producers in Tokmok, because, as she explained, the pepper grows better in hot weather.

-The opportunity for Dungans in Karakol to purchase wheat vinegar and red pepper powder has helped authentic Dungan flavors last in Karakol, supporting Dungan people and Sabyrovna's Dungan food tours.
+The opportunity for Dungans in Karakol to purchase wheat vinegar and red pepper powder has helped authentic Dungan flavors last in Karakol, uplifting Dungan people and Balakhisheva's Dungan food tours.

 "‘What do you mean we are going to disappear?
 We are very alive here, we are not going to disappear,’ I said."